rogerbf/snicksnack/README.md

 # snicksnack

-Generates an array of random words or sentences from [kelly-lists](https://www.npmjs.com/package/kelly-lists).
-Random selection follows a Zipfian distribution and limits words to a single occurence.
+Generates an array of random words or sentences choosen from word lists provided by the [kelly-lists](https://www.npmjs.com/package/kelly-lists) module.
+Random selection adheres to a zipfian distribution with the addition of not icluding a word more than once.

 ## usage